Pittsburgh Steelers: Rivals

-The Pittsburgh Steelers have three primary rivals, all within their division: (Cleveland Browns, Baltimore Ravens, and Cincinnati Bengals).
-They also have rivalries with other teams that arose from post-season battles in the past, most notably the Las Vegas Raiders, Dallas Cowboys, Denver Broncos, New England Patriots, and Tennessee Titans.
-They also have an intrastate rivalry with the Philadelphia Eagles, but under the current scheduling the teams play each other only once every four years.
+The Pittsburgh Steelers have three primary rivals, all within their division: the Cleveland Browns, Baltimore Ravens, and Cincinnati Bengals.
+They have also developed notable rivalries through postseason history with teams such as the Las Vegas Raiders, Dallas Cowboys, Denver Broncos, New England Patriots, and Tennessee Titans.
+Additionally, the Steelers share an intrastate rivalry with the Philadelphia Eagles, though the teams meet only once every four years under the NFL scheduling format.